Nelnet, Inc. (NYSE:NNI) Major Shareholder Shelby J. Butterfield Sells 5,000 Shares

-Nelnet, Inc. (NYSE:NNI) major shareholder Shelby J. Butterfield sold 5,000 shares of the company’s stock in a transaction on Friday, July 16th.
-The stock was sold at an average price of $74.61, for a total transaction of $373,050.00.
-Following the completion of the transaction, the insider now owns 136,641 shares of the company’s stock, valued at $10,194,785.01.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Major shareholders that own at least 10% of a company’s stock are required to disclose their transactions with the SEC.
+Nelnet, Inc. (NYSE:NNI) major shareholder Shelby J. Butterfield sold 5,000 shares of the stock in a transaction that occurred on Wednesday, July 21st.
+The shares were sold at an average price of $74.37, for a total value of $371,850.00.
+Following the transaction, the insider now owns 136,641 shares in the company, valued at approximately $10,161,991.17.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Major shareholders that own at least 10% of a company’s shares are required to disclose their sales and purchases with the SEC.

 Shelby J. Butterfield also recently made the following trade(s):